-Adding a reclaimed wood accent wall to a room is an easy way to add interest to any wall, whether it’s a bedroom, living room or even a ceiling.
+Adding a reclaimed wood accent wall to a room is an easy way to add interest and texture to any wall, whether it’s a bedroom, living room or even a ceiling.

 Reclaimed Wood Accent Wall